Why We Use Zirconium-Based Durable/Decorative Color PVD Coatings

-When exploring durable/decorative PVD coatings, you might notice that zirconium often serves as the base material–and there is an excellent reason for that.
+When exploring durable/decorative color PVD coatings, you might notice that zirconium often serves as the base material–and there is an excellent reason for that.
 The initial use of hard PVD coatings for durable, decorative thin films used a titanium base, gold-colored titanium nitride (TiN), to be exact.
 However, the industry quickly found that zirconium-based coatings provided more value for both performance and color palette.

 The benefits of zirconium-based coatings